Hannan-H/2024-Mid-Year-City-Progress/README.md

 Make sure you talk about what skills you used for this project so you can put it on your resume when you go to the Career fair.

 Steps:
+Create a functional buisness dashboard: Use it to explain performance.
+(Basic is the problem, useless is) What you should inlude:
+- A clear business objective
+-  3-5 powerful metrics
 Cleaned data by removing null values because they were not reported on and don't offer any important insights.
 1. Rising Costs, Inflation & Supply Chain Instability